-2. Add your email signature content inside the table
+2. Add your email signature content inside the table.

-3. Edit the table properties and remove the border
+3. Edit the table properties and remove the border.

 Right-click anywhere inside the table and select Table Properties.
-Change the Table Border to 0 points.

 4. Add a border to the top of your table

-Select the whole table by clicking in one cell and dragging across to the other cell.
+Select the entire table by clicking in one cell and dragging across to the other cell.
 You should see the content of both cells highlighted.
 Then, click the little arrow in the upper right corner and select the option for a top border.

-5. Copy your email signature from your Google Doc and paste it into Gmail
+5. Copy your email signature from your Google Doc and paste it into Gmail.

-6. Test your new email signature!
+6. Test your new email signature on desktop AND mobile!

-Tables are not ideal for mobile devices, but it’s the only way to build a signature like this in an email where mobile-optimized CSS isn’t allowed.
-You might have to tinker to find a format that works well on both.
+Tables are not ideal for mobile devices, but they’re the only way to do this in an email where mobile-optimized CSS isn’t an option.
+You may need to tinker with the width of your table or columns to find a layout that works well on both.

 There you have it!
 No signature generator needed.